artbrock/ALC_Starter_Kit/communication_&_promotion/establishing_communications_infrastructure.md

 #### Email & Mailing Lists {#email-mailing-lists}

-Email will probably be one of the main ways your Founding Team and workgroups collaborate and stay in touch with each other.
-As your team grows, you will probably want to have some mailing lists you manage to make it easy to reach everyone all at once like founders@my-domain.org or finance@my-domain.org for your finance workgroup.
+Email will probably be one of the main ways your founding team and workgroups collaborate and stay in touch with each other.
+As your team grows, you will probably want to have some mailing lists you manage to make it easy to reach everyone all at once, like founders@my-domain.org or finance@my-domain.org for your finance workgroup.
 As you start having students enroll, you may want parents@my-domain.org, families@my-domain.org, or students@my-domain.org.
 You can set up mailing groups and forwarding addresses if you’re using Google Apps for Education as we described above.
 If not, there are other ways to set up mailing lists.
 Whoever is hosting your email can probably help you out.

 #### Social Media {#social-media}

 Social media is probably one of the most effective ways to reach both parents and kids.
 You will want to set up a [Facebook](http://facebook.com) page for your school.
 Probably a [Twitter](http://twitter.com) account too, A [Google Plus page](https://plus.google.com) can be very helpful.
 If you’re convening a lot of events, or have a hot topic you could convene events for, you might want a [Meetup](http://meetup.com) group.
-[Instagram](http://instagram.com) can be a way to attract interest if you have some good photogenic kids.
+[Instagram](http://instagram.com) can be a way to attract interest if you have events that can be photographed.

-However, just because you build it doesn’t mean anyone will come.
+However, just because you build it, doesn’t mean anyone will come.
 It takes regular work to maintain a healthy social media presence.
-You have to post interesting and valuable content to Twitter, Facebook and Google Plus, organize Meetup events, post Instagram photos, etc. There are ways you can connect some of your social media accounts together so you can post to one and it re-posts to the others.
+You have to post interesting and valuable content to Twitter and Facebook, organize Meetup events, post Instagram photos, etc. There are ways you can connect some of your social media accounts together so you can post to one and it re-posts to the others.
 Or there are tools you can use (like HootSuite) that will do the posting to multiple channels for you, let you schedule it for particular times, or time release posts.

-It’s great if you can find people on your team who are already social media chatterbugs to post manage some of your posts too.
+It’s great if you can find people on your team who are already heavy social media users to manage some of your posts too.
 You have to keep posting to show up and have the word spread about what you’re doing.

 #### Start a Blog (and then use it) {#start-a-blog-and-then-use-it}

 This is another tools we provide for ALC Network members, but there are also plenty of free blogging platforms out there if you’re not a member.
-In the spirit of the ALC learning cycle which culminates in sharable value from your learning, it is a good practice to start keeping a blog and share your own learning path on the way to starting your school.
+In the spirit of the ALC learning cycle, which culminates in sharable value from your learning, it is a good practice to start keeping a blog and share your own learning path on the way to starting your school.

 Most of us like to wait till we’ve gotten all our ducks in a row before we announce it to the world, but the funny thing about ducks is that they just keep wandering out of line.
 If you wait for everything to be just right, you’ll never get there.
 Start the discipline of authentic sharing and transparency before you think you’re ready.
 In fact, the real way to build the muscle of sharing from vulnerability is to do it before you feel ready.

-Showing the human side of trying and sometimes failing can actually build greater trust in new prospects than if you only present polished, shiny, marketing-ready material.
+Showing the human side of trying, and sometimes failing, can actually build greater trust in new prospects than if you only present polished, shiny, marketing-ready material.
 In the end, parents are trusting their children to the PEOPLE running the school.
 If you can establish a human connection and rapport with them before you even meet because they’ve gotten to see you share you soft underbelly, then you’re ahead of the game when it comes time to talk about enrolling their child in the school.

 #### Videos / Podcasts {#videos-podcasts}

 If writing blog posts isn’t your thing (or even if it is, you can still do this), it isn’t hard to point your smartphone at your face, press “record,” and tell a story.
 That part is easy.
 Getting comfortable with how you look and sound is another step.
 Then you can develop your “look/feel/act natural while being filmed” skills.

 It’s easy to create a YouTube channel, and it’s also easy to create YouTube playlists of videos that are yours or other people’s to steer people to for learning more about these alternative approaches to education.
+This may sound obvious, but make sure that you've watched 100% of the videos you endorse.

 {% aside "cta" %}
 Step 1: Assuming you have a name picked out, purchase a domain where you will establish your online presence with a polished website (or contact us to join the ALC network and let us help you get up and running quickly).
 {% endaside %}